johnidm/johnidm/README.md

 # Johni Douglas Marangon

-I am passionate about computer science and technology, and as a software engineer, my goal is to make the world a better place by helping companies solve real-world problems.
+I am passionate about computer science and technology, and as a software engineer, my goal is to contribute to making the world a better place by helping companies solve real-world problems.

-When I'm not working, I enjoy exploring different hobbies, traveling, and delving into self-development topics.
+When I’m not working, I enjoy exploring different hobbies, traveling, and delving into self-development topics.

 ## You can find me on
 <div align="center">